 When it comes to Employee Surveys, response rates matter.
+Whether that's more traditional annual surveys or pulse solutions, there’s a very simple equation at play.
+Higher response rates provide more reliable results.
+So how can behavioural Science help you improve your survey reponse rates?

+When it comes to Employee Surveys, response rates matter.
 It doesn’t matter whether you’re talking about more traditional (annual) employee surveysor pulse solutions, there’s a very simple equation at play.
 Higher response rates provide more reliable results.
 This blog will provide you with some advice to help you ‘nudge’ your people to give their feedback that’s rooted in behavioural science, rather than “what’s worked for me”.
 This is because specific tactics that work in one organisation might not work so well in another.

 Many different sources suggest that for an annual survey, above 70% is good (though it still feels kind of arbitrary), but for other forms of employee feedback such as pulse, you should expect less.
 The truth, however, is rather more nuanced and contextual.
 I’ve worked in very different large organisations where response rates were typically over 90% and the reasons for that are rooted in culture, past experiences with employee surveys, whether they were perceived as important and, crucially, line manager support.